'Sam Bahadur' aims for THIS milestone at the box office

 India collection and cast details

 As per industry tracker Sacnilk, the Meghna Gulzar directorial earned Rs.
-2.15 crore (early estimates) on Wednesday.
+1.75 crore (early estimates) on Thursday.
 Overall, it has earned Rs.
-63.3 crore in India.
-The film received mixed reviews but Kaushal's performance as Field Marshal Sam Manekshaw has received praises.
-The cast includes Sanya Malhotra, Fatima Sana Shaikh, Mohammed Zeeshan Ayyub and Neeraj Kabi, among others.
+64.9 crore in India.
+The film is experiencing a slight dip and aims to maximize collection over the weekend.
+The ensemble cast includes Sanya Malhotra, Fatima Sana Shaikh, Mohammed Zeeshan Ayyub, and Neeraj Kabi, among others.